Support and Build Interdisciplinary Research Careers in Women’s Health

 In people with a form of lupus called systemic lupus erythematosus (SLE), the risk for a severe flare-up of disease was low for both individuals who tapered off long-term immunosuppressive therapy and those who remained on it, a clinical trial has found.
 The National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, sponsored and funded the trial.
 The findings were reported today in the journal The Lancet Rheumatology.

 SLE is a chronic autoimmune disease in which the immune system attacks healthy tissues and organs.
 An estimated 450,000 people in the United States have the disease.
 Medications that doctors prescribe for people with SLE help suppress or tamp down their overactive immune systems.
 One of the most prescribed immunosuppressants for SLE, mycophenolate mofetil or MMF, effectively treats moderate and severe forms of the disease but also increases the risk of infections, cancers, severe birth defects, miscarriage, and impaired responses to vaccines when the drug is used long-term.
-Tapering off MMF once SLE symptoms subside reduces these side effects but could risk exposing the individual to a disease flare with the potential to cause a range of symptoms, including fatigue, rash, arthritis and internal organ damage.
+Tapering off MMF once SLE symptoms subside reduces these side effects but could risk exposing the individual to a disease flare with the potential to cause a range of symptoms, including fatigue, rash, arthritis, and internal organ damage.

 Until today's report, little evidence existed to help people with SLE and their physicians understand the likelihood of a flare after tapering off MMF.
 The new findings will help people with SLE make informed decisions about withdrawing treatment based on their personal circumstances and risk tolerance.